Carl G. Fisher: Private life

 Carl Fisher was born in Greensburg, Indiana, nine years after the end of the American Civil War, the son of Albert H. and Ida Graham Fisher.
 Apparently suffering from alcoholism, a problem which also plagued Carl later in life, his father left the family when he was a child.
 Severely astigmatic, he had difficulty paying attention in school, as uncorrected astigmatism can cause headaches, eyestrain, and blurred vision at all distances.
 He quit school when he was 12 years old to help support his family.

 For the next five years, Fisher held a number of jobs.
 He worked in a grocery and a bookstore, then later he sold newspapers, books, tobacco, candy, and other items on trains departing Indianapolis, a major railroad center not far from Greensburg.
 He opened a bicycle repair shop in 1891 with his two brothers.
 A successful entrepreneur, he expanded his business and became involved in bicycle racing and later, automobile racing.
 During his many promotional stunts, he was frequently injured on the dirt and gravel roadways, leading him to become one of the early developers of automotive safety features.
 A highly publicized stunt involved dropping a bicycle from the roof of the tallest building in Indianapolis, which brought on a confrontation with the police.

-In 1909, while 35 and engaged to his fiancée, Fisher met and married 15-year-old Jane Watts.
+In 1909, while 35 and engaged to his fiancée Emma Messing, Fisher met and married 15-year-old Jane Watts.
 His ex-fiancée sued him for a breach of promise.
 Meanwhile, he and his new wife Jane went on a business trip for their honeymoon.
 In 1921, they had one child, who died a month later from pyloric stenosis.
 She adopted a four-year-old child in 1925; he disapproved and they divorced in Paris in 1926.
 She then married and divorced three men; after her last marriage she went to court to change her name to Jane Watts Fisher and falsely styled herself as his widow.

 Fisher's second marriage, to his secretary, Margaret Eleanor Collier, lasted until his death.
 She then married Howard W. Lyon, his business associate.